staman1702/car-4-sale/README.md

 Code Institute Project 4

 Unfinished:
--add "new sale post" for authenticated users
+1. add "new sale post" for authenticated users
--add edit and delete for posts
+2. add edit and delete for posts
--testing
+3. testing
--ReadMe
+4. Update ReadMe
--store images on Cloudinary
+5. store images on Cloudinary